Anthony Daniels: Other acting roles

 Daniels was the voice of Legolas in the Ralph Bakshi animated adaptation of The Lord of the Rings (1978).
 He has appeared intermittently on British television in various dramas, notably in a recurring role in Prime Suspect starring Helen Mirren.
 He also played the priest in the British spoof horror film I Bought a Vampire Motorcycle (1990).
+He also portrayed Colonel Donald Humphries in Holby City.
+Several of his costars from Star Wars also appeared in Holby City.
+He appeared in The Young Indiana Jones Chronicles.